SS Oriana (1959): History

 In August 1970, the Oriana caught fire while steaming out of Southampton.
 This serious fire occurred when the boiler room caught fire at the beginning of its journey across the Atlantic on its way to USA, New Zealand, and Australia.
 Repairs took more than two weeks.

 From 1973, Oriana was converted to operate as a one class cruise ship and from 1981 until retirement in March 1986 was based in Sydney.
 After a layup of two months at No. 21 Pyrmont Wharf, Sydney, the ship was sold and moved to Osaka, Japan, to become a floating hotel.
 The ship served as a floating museum at Beppu, Ōita, from 1987 but this venture was ultimately not successful, and she was subsequently sold to Chinese interests in 1995.
 The ship served as a floating hotel and tourist attraction in Shanghai until 2002, when she was moved to Dalian.
 In 2004 Oriana was damaged in a storm.
 Repairs proved to be unfeasible, so she was towed to a ship breakers yard and dismantled in 2005.

 In 1995, the name Oriana was assigned to the P&O Cruises ship MV Oriana.

+Passengers

+British businessman Alistair McAlpine (1942–2014), who would become a frequent visitor to Australia over the course of his life, recounted his journey on the maiden voyage of the Oriana in a memoir:

+The SS Oriana was on her maiden voyage, the first of a new generation of ocean liners built to carry both freight and passengers to Australia.
+This voyage, that I was on with my parents, stopped at many ports before arriving in Australia.
+The Oriana was a fine ship with luxurious first-class accommodation.
+My parents' cabin had both a balcony and a sitting room attached to it.
+My accommodation was a comfortable cabin on a lower deck with a porthole bolted closed against the sea.
+In the event, the sea treated us well as well sailed through still waters in the Mediterranean and the Red Sea and out into the Indian Ocean.
+At night, the moon reflected on their calm surfaces and the algae disturbed by the liner's wake glowed, a silver slipstream marking our passage.
+It was a romantic trip, with stops at Port Said, Suez, Aden and Colombo.
+The ship was full: the first-class passengers, mostly elderly, had boarded at Southampton; the steerage passengers, at Nice and Naples...